Home

 Tavira

-The only realistic stop for keelboats between Ria Formosa and the Guadiana, but very limited opportunities for anchoring outwith the main channel. ides run fiercely.
+The only realistic stop for keelboats between Ria Formosa and the Guadiana, but very limited opportunities for anchoring outwith the main channel.
+Tides run fiercely.
 It may be possible to rent a mooring.

 ——————————–